 If you're not sure how to set your challenge question and answer, check out our article What can I use as a security question when sending a secure email for tips from the Mailock team.
 You also have the option to have Mailock generate a challenge for you.
 Just click on 'Generate a challenge' and Mailock will come up with a random phrase for you to use.
 This would need to be shared with the recipient through other means, such as a phone call or text message.

 When you've set your challenge question and answer, press the OK button and your email will be encrypted and sent to your recipient.

-You may also start a new email (just as you would normally) by pressing the New Email button in the main Outlook ribbon.
-When you do this, you will notice that you still have your new Mailock button in the Outlook compose ribbon which may be toggled between secure (blue) and unsecure (red) states just as described above.
+Tip: You can also start a new email (just as you would normally) by pressing the New Email button in the main Outlook ribbon.
+When you do this, you will still have your new Mailock button in the Outlook compose ribbon which can be toggled between secure (blue) and unsecure (red) states just as described above.